flairNLP/flair/resources/docs/TUTORIAL_TRAINING_A_MODEL.md

-# Tutorial
+# Tutorial 5: Training a Model

-Let's look into some core functionality to understand the library better.
-A [Jupyter notebook](/tutorial.ipynb) version of this tutorial is available, too.
+This part of the tutorial shows how you can train your own sequence labeling models using state-of-the-art word embeddings.

 ## Reading an Evaluation Dataset